kmbear603/superdry/README.md

 1. the web app reads items.json generated in Stage 1 and present the items in grid layout

 ## Module structure
+- SuperDry.exe
+    - scrape all sales items from superdry.com website and save to items.json
+- web app
+    - presents items.json to end user in the form of single page web app

 ## Dependencies
 ### Scraper